ITR Filing Deadline Missed? Last chance to claim your tax refund. File Belated Return

 Q- Whether rental income earners should shift to the new tax regime?

-The choice of opting for the new tax regime depends on your willingness to make tax saving investments.
-In case you are a rental income earner and you are not looking forward to making any tax-deductible contributions, then opt for the new tax regime.
-Still, it would be suggested to take a more informed decision by calculating your tax liability under both regimes.
+The choice of opting for the new tax regime depends on your willingness to make tax-saving investments.
+If you are a rental income earner and you are not looking forward to making any tax-deductible contributions, then opt for the new tax regime.
+Still, it would be suggested that you make a more informed decision by calculating your tax liability under both regimes.